quack/quack/ANOTHER_TODO.md

-[ ] Type checking must display the stack of comparisons when find wrong types [ ] Implement a "type getter" for statement blocks, where we can get the return path in all paths
+[ ] Type checking must display the stack of comparisons when find wrong types [ ] Implement a "type getter" for statement blocks, where we can get the return path in all paths [ ] Add name property for function type for better error messages